My secret to teaching reading is through hands on learning activities and games.

 Another idea would be to include words that have a new sound they've just learning like digraphs: sh, wh, th, and ch.

 Say, "I've hidden a special object under one of these containers.
 Before you check under the container you must read the letter or word on that container's note."

 Remind your child to read the letter or word before they can look under the container for the hidden object.

 Once they find the hidden object, have them close their eyes and start again!

-Whenever I discuss early literacy skills like reading CVC words and sight words, I want to reinforce that all the games and wonderful activities are only half of the puzzle.
+Whenever I discuss early literacy skills like reading CVC words and sight words, I want to reinforce that all the games and wonderful activities are only part of the reading puzzle.
 The biggest thing you can do for your child to have success with reading from an early age is read to them everyday.

-What kind of letters do you see?
-What words?
+What kind of letters do you see

 Who is in the story?

 Take a look through a book before reading and see if the pictures give you clues as to what might happen.